adiq/stah/README.md

     1) Make sure you have Python installed `http://www.python.org/download/releases/2.7.5/`
-    2) Download Code here: `https://github.com/Liamraystanley/Code/zipball/master` and unzip it.
+    2) Download Code here: `https://github.com/adiq/stah/zipball/master` and unzip it.
-    3) Configure Code's configuration file, located in the bot directory.
+    3) Configure Stah's configuration file, located in the bot directory.
        - Copy and rename `example.json` to `config.json`
        - Note, it's best NOT to use the Windows notepad, rather, use Notepad++.
-    3) You can open up command prompt, `cd` to Codes directory, and execute Code with `python code.py`.
+    3) You can open up command prompt, `cd` to Stah directory, and execute Stah with `python stah.py`.
        - Note, if command prompt says that `python` is not a internal or external command/program, that means Python failed to be added to your system-wide %PATH% file.
          So, you need to add it to the %PATH% variable.